udanielnogueira/DataStructureC/README.md

-# DataStructureC
+# DataStructuresC
- Fundamentals of Data Structures in C.
+ Data Structures in C based on my university classes.